vuejs/v2.vuejs.org/src/guide/class-and-style.md

 ### Array Syntax

-The Array syntax for `v-bind:style` allows you to apply multiple style objects to the same element:
+The array syntax for `v-bind:style` allows you to apply multiple style objects to the same element:

 ``` html
 <div v-bind:style="[baseStyles, overridingStyles]">